PASTAQ-MS/pastaq.github.io/docs/index.md

-PASTAQ is suitable to build personalized pipelines using its algorithms for isotope quantification, retention time alignment, deisotoping/feature detection, and linkage of identifications obtained with any engine that outputs or can be transformed to the mzIdentML format.
+PASTAQ is suitable to build personalized pipelines using its algorithms for isotope quantification, retention time alignment, deisotoping/feature detection, can be combined with identifications obtained with any engine that outputs the mzIdentML format (and engines whose output can be converted to the mzIdentML format).

-The default DDA pipeline can be used for proteomics and metabolomics analyses, and outputs a variety of quantitative tables as described below , as well as quality control plots that can be used to assess the accuracy of the data and pre-processing algorithms.
+The default DDA pipeline can be used for proteomics and metabolomics analyses, and outputs a variety of quantitative tables as described below.
+It also produces quality control plots that can be used to assess the accuracy of the data and pre-processing algorithms.

 ### Installation

 PASTAQ can be downloaded and compiled [from source][src] by downloading or cloning the repository and following the instructions in the `README.md`.
-Building from source requires CMake and a suitable C++ compiler.
-The standard installation will build the PASTAQ C++ library and its corresponding Python bindings.
+Building from source requires CMake and a C++ compliant compiler.
+The default installation will build the PASTAQ C++ library and its corresponding Python bindings.